Skip to content

 Security

-Four lines we won't cross, six controls underneath them, and a published stack so "where does the row actually live?" has a one-line answer.
+Four lines we won't cross, six controls underneath, and a published stack so "where does our client's row actually live?" has a one-line answer for the firm partner asking.

 A close-up of a fingertip on a fingerprint reader, lit by soft daylight.